Phantas0s/devdash-doc/content/_index.md

 ![DevDash logo](/img/logo.jpg)

-## Welcome to the DevDash's Documentation
+## Welcome to DevDash's Documentation

 **DevDash is a highly configurable terminal dashboard for developers**.